View and edit databases

 Filter by selecting a filter type and then selecting the checkbox next to the options you want to include from the dropdown.
 Select the Filter toggle, located on the right of the search bar, if the filter types are hidden.

-You can filter the list on Status, Subscription, Subscription Type, Capabilities, Options, and Tags.
-String matches are not case-sensitive.
-You can specify more than one filter expression at a time.
+You can filter the list on Status, Subscription, Subscription Type, Capabilities, Options, Tags, and Version.

 A list of selected filters appears below the filter types.